 Covered members of the TRS contributed 5% of earnable compensation to the TRS as required by statute until September 30, 2011.
 From October 1, 2011 to September 30, 2012, covered members of the TRS were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the TRS were required by statute to contribute 7.50% of earnable compensation.
 Certified law enforcement, correctional officers and firefighters of the TRS contributed 6% of earnable compensation as required by statute until September 30, 2011.
 From October 1, 2011 to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers are required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 8.50% of earnable compensation.

-Tier 2 covered members of the TRS contribute 6% of earnable compensation to the TRS as required by statute.
-Tier 2 certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 7% of earnable compensation.
-Effective October 1, 2021, Tier 2 covered members were required by statute to contribute 6.2% of earnable compensation.
-Tier 2 certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 6.2% of earnable compensation.
-Tier 2 certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 7.2% of earnable compensation.
+Effective October 1, 2021, the covered Tier 2 members contribute 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
+Tier 2 certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 7.0% to 7.2% of earnable compensation.

-Participating employers' contractually required contribution rate for the year ended September 30, 2022, was 12.36% of annual pay for Tier 1 members and 11.22% of annual pay for Tier 2 members.
+Participating employers' contractually required contribution rate for the year ended September 30, 2023, was 12.36% of annual pay for Tier 1 members and 11.22% of annual pay for Tier 2 members.

 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-Total employer contributions to the pension plan from the College were \$2,278,696 for the year ended September 30, 2022.
+Total employer contributions to the pension plan from the College were \$2,538,328 for the year ended September 30, 2023.